Multiple Approximate-Response Agents (MARA): Fast Near-Optimal Primal Recovery for Distributed Optimization: Numerical results

-Similarly, Figure~\ref{fig-mcf-subopt-vp-subgrad} illustrates suboptimality and relative residuals achieved with dual subgradient method.
-Both MRA methods recover primal feasible points with suboptimality levels that are by a factor $\times 5$ to $\times 7$ lower than those of the competitive methods.
+Similarly, Figure~\ref{fig-mcf-subopt-vp-subgrad} illustrates suboptimality and relative residuals achieved with the dual subgradient method.
+MARA with both approximate oracles recovers primal feasible points with suboptimality levels that are a factor $\times 5$ to $\times 7$ lower than those of the competing methods.